Protectionist Party: Government, 1901–1904

+Out of office, 1904–1905

 After a falling-out in April 1904 between Labour's Watson and Deakin, Deakin resigned office.
 Free Trade leader George Reid declined to take office, leaving Watson and Labour to form its first minority government, which lasted for four months.
 In August 1904, Reid was able to form a Free Trade government with Protectionist support.
 Reid's government lasted until 5 July 1905, when the Protectionists and Labour reconciled, and the previous arrangement was restored, with the formation of the second Deakin government.
 On 12 October 1906, the size of the High Court was increased to five justices, and Deakin appointed prominent Protectionists Higgins and Isaac Isaacs to the High Court to get them out of politics, but they were qualified for the judicial position, as they had been lawyers.
 Higgins was Attorney-General in the Labour government of 1904 (Labour did not have a lawyer to appoint), and Isaacs was Attorney-General in 1905 in the Deakin government.

+Return to government, 1905–1908

 The Free Trade Party recognised that the issue of tariffs had been settled and that the main issue was the Labour resurgence.
 Before the 1906 federal election, held in December, it changed its name to the Anti-Socialist Party.
 At the election, the Protectionists, whose protectionist policies were by then redundant, won only 16 seats to Labour's 26, but Labour still led by Watson continued to support Deakin who formed the well known third Deakin Protectionist government.